temporalio/samples-go/README.md

 - [**Encryption**](https://github.com/temporalio/samples-go/tree/master/encryption): How to use encryption for Workflow/Activity data with the DataConverter API.
 Also includes an example of stacking encoders (in this case encryption and compression).
 [Docs](https://docs.temporal.io/docs/go/workflows/#custom-serialization-and-workflow-security).

 - [**Query Example**](https://github.com/temporalio/samples-go/tree/master/query): Demonstrates how to Query the state of a single Workflow Execution using the `QueryWorkflow` and `SetQueryHandler` APIs.
-Additional documentation: [How to send a Query to a Workflow Execution in Go](https://docs.temporal.io/docs/go/how-to-send-a-query-to-a-workflow-execution-in-go), [How to handle a Query in a Workflow in Go](https://docs.temporal.io/docs/go/how-to-handle-a-query-in-a-workflow-in-go).
+Additional documentation: [Queries in Go](https://docs.temporal.io/docs/go/queries).

 - **Selectors**: Do not use the native Go `select` statement.
 Instead use [Go SDK Selectors](https://docs.temporal.io/docs/go/selectors) (`selector.Select(ctx)`) to maintain a [deterministic](https://docs.temporal.io/docs/go/workflows/#how-to-write-workflow-code) Workflow.
 Can be seen in the [Pick First](https://github.com/temporalio/samples-go/tree/master/pickfirst), [Mutex](https://github.com/temporalio/samples-go/tree/master/mutex), [DSL](https://github.com/temporalio/samples-go/tree/master/dsl), and [Timer](https://github.com/temporalio/samples-go/tree/master/timer) examples.